 12. Key personal qualities to which members and registrants are strongly encouraged to aspire include:

-- care: benevolent, responsible and competent attentiveness to someone’s needs, wellbeing and personal agency
+- Care: benevolent, responsible and competent attentiveness to someone’s needs, wellbeing

-- empathy: the ability to communicate understanding of another person’s experience from that person’s perspective
+- Empathy: the ability to communicate understanding of another person’s experience from that

 13. The challenge of working ethically means that practitioners will inevitably encounter situations that require responses to unexpected issues, resolution of dilemmas, and solutions to problems.
 A good understanding of the ethics that underpin our work is a valuable resource which is helpful in making significant decisions.
 The use of an ethical problem-solving model and discussion about ethics are essential to good practice.
 This Ethical Framework is intended to assist practitioners by directing attention to the variety of ethical factors that may need to be taken into consideration and to identify alternative ways of approaching ethics that may prove more useful.

 14. No statement of ethics can eliminate the difficulty of making professional judgements in circumstances that may be constantly changing and full of uncertainties.
-By accepting this statement of ethics, members and registrants of BACP are committing themselves to engaging with the challenge of striving to be ethical, even when doing so involves making difficult decisions or acting courageously.
+By accepting this statement of ethics, members and registrants of the British Association for Counselling and Psychotherapy are committing themselves to engaging with the challenge of striving to be ethical, even when doing so involves making difficult decisions or acting courageously.

-1. As members of BACP we are committed to sustaining and advancing good practice.
+1. As members of the British Association for Counselling and Psychotherapy (BACP) we are committed to sustaining and advancing good practice.